roydanenterprises/tabCycle/README.md

 # jQuery Tab Cycle

+This plugin fills in gaps when creating more complicated tab logic.
+The out-of-the-box implementation of `tabindex` has no support for scoping the behavior to arbitrary containers.
+This plugin allows a developer to scope tabbing behavior and confine it to a container (with some advanced functionality to boot).
+Look at the examples and options for more detail.

 ## Installation

 * Include jQuery as a dependency in your solution.
-* Include `./dist/tabCycle-min.js` in your solution.
+* Include `./dist/tabCycle-min.js` in your solution. **Only 2kb minified.**

 ## Usage
- A complete set of live examples can be found at  [codepen](http://codepen.io/bmuenzenmeyer/pen/f7cc6b605e3d6cf477ad2b3f0c6e422d)
+ A more complete set of live examples can be found on  [codepen](http://codepen.io/bmuenzenmeyer/pen/f7cc6b605e3d6cf477ad2b3f0c6e422d)

 **HTML**
 ```html